Lt. Wrolson and his Silver Star Medal (for his action on Sept. 20, 1944)

 the show would be on the road.
 The other men around the table were skeptical and raised worries.

 Tens of thousands of men and vehicles and equipment had to reverse from the east and move north,

 The 'prayer for good weather' (click on picture for the reverse side)

 Just 125 miles from Bastogne, but it was very far, the weather was terrible, snow

 and slippery roads, bridges were destroyed, roads mined.
 Patton asked army chaplain Col. James

-distributed under his men.
+distributed.
 And low and behold, the weather turned, the sky cleared and planes

 could fly, and vehicles found firmer ground (chaplain O'Neil was later granted by Patton himself the Bronze Star).